 The Thisvi plant has state-of-the-art machinery and produces pipes and hollow structural sections.
 Its total annual production capacity amounts to 925,000 tons.
 The plant's facilities cover a total surface area of 89,000 sq.m. and are located within an area of 497,000 sq.m. in Thisvi, Viotia, Greece.
-The fact that the plant is approximately 1.5 km away from the Group's own port facilities is of strategic importance.
-More specifically, the Thisvi port enables Corinth Pipeworks to achieve better transportation costs on raw materials, more competitive pricing on its products and faster delivery times.
-The port includes a fully operational set of cranes, forklifts and other machinery that are in line with the provisions of the International Ship and Port Facility Security Code.
+The fact that the plant is approximately 1.5 km away from the Group's own port with a total annual production capacity of 200,000 tons.
+The equipment used has very high technical specifications and allows for the production of pipes measuring 168-530mm in diameter, with 4.8-12.7mm wall thickness and up to 18m in length, as well as hollow sections in accordance with international quality standards.

-The facilities accommodate a 26" line for high frequency welded pipes (HFIW), a 100" line for spiral submerged arc welded pipes (SAWH), a 7 5/8" line for high frequency welded pipes (HFIW), lines for pipe internal and external coating, as well as a Weld-on Connectors welding unit in cooperation with the MITE and OSI companies in order to provide integrated final products for casing pipes.
+The facilities accommodate a 26" line for high frequency welded pipes (HFIW), a 100" line for spiral submerged arc welded pipes (SAWH), a 7 5/8" line for high frequency welded pipes (HFIW), lines for pipe internal and external coating, as well as a Weld-on Connectors welding unit in cooperation with companies MITE and OSI in order to provide integrated final products for casing pipes.
 A new state of the art 56" LSAW/JCOE pipe mill is now being installed and will be available at the start of 2015.

-As a result of extensive growth efforts, the Group has built a particularly strong production base which enables the construction of top-requirement pipes that can meet the most challenging specifications of its international customers.
-Wishing to maintain this competitive advantage, Corinth Pipeworks focuses on the continual implementation of significant investments, so as to upgrade and expand its industrial plants with the relevant capital expenditures exceeding euro 225 million during 1998 - 2013.
+ZAO TMK-CPW Plant | Polevskoy (Russia) Annual Production Capacity: 200,000 tons.
+As a result of extensive growth efforts, the Group has built a particularly strong production base which enables the production of top quality pipes that meet the most challenging specifications of its international customers.
+Wishing to maintain this competitive advantage, Corinth Pipeworks focuses on the continual implementation of significant investments, so as to upgrade and expand its industrial plants with the relevant capital expenditures exceeding Euro 225 million during 1998 - 2013.

-In early 2013, the Group signed an agreement with the SMS Meer Company for the installation of a pipe mill that will manufacture pipes with external diameters ranging from 16" to 56", wall thicknesses of up to 40 mm, pipe lengths up to 18.3m and steel grades up to X100, using the LSAW-JCOE production technique.
+The Group's plant in Russia manufactures high frequency welded pipes and hollow structural sections, lengths up to 18.3m and steel grades up to X100, using the LSAW-JCOE production technique.
 These pipes will enable the Group to expand its product portfolio and meet the increasing demand for high-strength and heavy-duty pipes for the construction of offshore and onshore oil and gas transmission pipes.
 As a result, the Group will be able to expand its presence in a number of markets in the Mediterranean, the Gulf of Mexico, Latin America, West/East Africa and the North Sea.
 The new production unit will start operating in early 2015.